Baldwin Elementary School

 During winter break of 1963, Beauty Poole married her college sweetheart, Lucious Baldwin.
 In 1969, Mrs. Baldwin began teaching at the newly integrated Hardaway High School in Muscogee County, Georgia.
 Although Beauty was one of only two black teachers at the school, she had a great experience teaching there.

-Mrs. Baldwin’s career in education progressed to leadership when she earned Master’s Degree and Specialist Degree in Administration and Supervision from the University of Georgia.
-She served as Vocational Academics Coordinator and Assistant Principal at Central Gwinnett High School in Lawrenceville, GA and later became Principal of Buford Middle School.
+Mrs. Baldwin’s career in education progressed to leadership when she earned a Master’s Degree and a Specialist Degree in Administration and Supervision from the University of Georgia.
+She served as Vocational Academics Coordinator and Assistant Principal at Central Gwinnett High School in Lawrenceville and later became Principal of Buford Middle School.
 In June of 1984, Beauty Baldwin was appointed Superintendent of Buford City Schools making her the first black female school superintendent in the state of Georgia.

 Mrs. Baldwin retired as Superintendent of Buford City Schools in June 1994 but her work in education was far from over.
 In 1997, she helped to establish Hopewell Christian Academy where she served as Administrator for 16 years.
-In June 2014, she founded North Metro Academy of Performing Arts, a Gwinnett County Charter School, where she currently serves as Board Chair.
+In June 2014, she founded and served as Board Chair of North Metro Academy of Performing Arts, which opened as a Gwinnett County charter school.

 Mrs. Baldwin remains an active member of the community.
 She is a long-time member of the Gwinnett Chamber of Commerce and has served several terms on the board.
 Mrs. Baldwin was honored with the Chamber’s “Public Service Award” and “Athena” Award for her commitment and service.